Leleat/Tiling-Assistant/GUIDE.md

 You can navigate focus with the direction keys (`WASD`, `hjkl` or the `arrows`).
 Holding `Ctrl` while moving the focus and then releasing `Ctrl` will swap the highlighted windows.
 If you hold `Shift` as well instead of swapping the 2 highlighted windows, the sizes of the 2 windows and the windows between them will be equalized (*either* the width *or* the height based on the position of the 2 highlighted windows).

-`Super` + `Directions` will resize the selected window on the E or S side.
-Additionally, holding `Shift` will resize the window on the W or N side.
+`Super` + `Directions` resizes the selected window.
+This follows GNOME's native resizing behaviour.
+That means, if you resize on one side and then want to resize on the opposite side, you first need to go to a neighbouring side of your current side before you can go to the opposite side.
+For intance, if you are currently increasing / decreasing the window size on the North side using the `up` and `down` arrows (or `w` / `s` / `j` / `k`) and then want to resize on the South, you first need to go the West or East side with the `left` or `right` arrows before you can use `down` to reach the South side.

 When a window is highlighted, press `Q` to [q]uit it, `R` to [r]estore its size, and `E` to [e]xpand it to fill the available space.
 Press `C` to [c]ycle through 'half' states of a window.